Characters in The Echorium Sequence: Singer Kherron

-Appears as a major character in Song Quest, Crystal Mask and Dark Quetzal.
+Appears as a significant character in Song Quest, Crystal Mask, and Dark Quetzal.

 In Song Quest, Kherron is a hot-headed novice who resents the restrictive life of The Echorium, although he still aspires to become a Singer.
-He is jealous of Rialle's singing ability, and is considered a bully by his classmates.
+He is jealous of Rialle's singing ability and is considered a bully by his classmates.
 He runs away from the Isle with the help of Cadzi and the merlee hunters, and makes his way to the Karch.
-During the journey, he has a nasty encounter with Metz which ends in the man's death.
-Kherron accidentally betrays Rialle to Frazhin, but then helps to heal the Karchlord Azri and lead the rescue party which saves the Echorium.
-On the journey to the Echorium, he discovers he can talk to quetzal and enlists their help.
+During the journey, he has a nasty encounter with Metz, which ends in the man's death.
+Kherron accidentally betrays Rialle to Frazhin but then helps heal the Karchlord Azri and leads the rescue party, which leaves the Echorium.
+On the journey to the Echorium, he discovers he can talk to Quetzal and enlists their help.
 At the end of the book, he is named a Singer and helps to sing Challa to Frenn.

-In Crystal Mask, Kherron is Second Singer of The Echorium, and renowned for a fierce temper.
-He never believed Frazhin died in Song Quest, and still harbours a grudge.
-He travels to the mainland with Shaiala and Renn, and tracks Shaiala through her crystal when she runs away, occasionally assisted by Renn.
+In Crystal Mask, Kherron is the Second Singer of The Echorium and is renowned for a fierce temper.
+He never believed Frazhin died in Song Quest and still harbors a grudge.
+He travels to the mainland with Shaiala and Renn and tracks Shaiala through her crystal when she runs away, occasionally assisted by Renn.
 He is shown to have maintained his friendship with Lazim and, to a lesser extent, with Frenn, and he comes to respect Renn's promise as a Singer.
-In the Pass of Silence, he is captured by Frazhin's men and a khiz crystal is placed in his throat, which destroys his ability to sing.
+In the Pass of Silence, he is captured by Frazhin's men, and a khiz crystal is placed in his throat, which destroys his ability to sing.
 Near the end of the book, Kherron reveals that he may be Renn's father, explaining his unusual pride in Renn's abilities, but he maintains that Frenn seems a more likely candidate.

 In Dark Quetzal, Kherron is a resentful ex-Second Singer whose voice has not yet healed.
 He is very short-tempered with most people, but he listens to Renn's advice and seems to be quite close to him.
-He is deeply suspicious of Dark Plume when he first arrives, and is very focussed on his grudge against Frazhin, although he is distracted by the suggestion of a cure for his voice.
+He is deeply suspicious of Dark Plume when he first arrives and is very focused on his grudge against Frazhin, although he is distracted by the suggestion of a cure for his voice.
 By the end of the book, his voice is healed, although he does not return to his post as Second Singer.